 Use this workbook to keep track of the information you learn about working in Canada.

 - Learn about qualifications recognition

 Access resources to help you understand the process of evaluating and recognizing foreign qualifications in Canada.

-Find out how to get credit for the education you have already received.
+Find out how to get credit for the education you receive abroad.

 Working in Ontario

 The Government of Ontario provides a number of information resources on trades and professions in the province.
 Once you have created a Working in Canada report, you can use it to find additional certification and regulation information from the Ontario immigration website.